celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

   - The last 10 bytes are unreserved namespace bytes.
 In other words, a user can specify a 10 byte namespace ID
 - Add a consensus rule that the leading 22 bytes of a namespace ID are 0s.

+The motivation for reserving the first 22 bytes of the namespace ID as 0s is to enable future bandwidth optimizations.
+In particular, the namespace ID may be run length encoded to reduce the size of NMT proofs.

+The namespace ID size is 32 bytes so that a future namespace version can be introduced to expand the namespace ID address space without a backwards incompatible change from the perspective of NMT.

 ## References

 - <https://github.com/celestiaorg/celestia-app/issues/1308>